Skip to content

 Understanding and Managing Lithium-Ion Battery Risks

 Lithium-ion batteries are increasingly common in our homes, powering everything from phones and laptops to e-scooters and power tools.
-While convenient, they also pose potential fire risks.
+While convenient, they are also one of the fastest growing fire risks in the country, resulting in several claims submitted recently for fires where the cause is identified as initiating in a lithium-ion battery device.

 Understanding the Risks: